-Professor Koh is an expert on immigration law and clinical teaching, and has devoted much of her career to promoting and protecting the rights of immigrants across the country.
+Professor Koh is an expert on immigration law and clinical teaching, and has devoted her career to promoting and protecting the rights of immigrants across the country.

-Her scholarship focuses on the immigration consequences of crime, the procedural rights of noncitizens facing deportation, and on teaching methodologies throughout the law school curriculum; and has appeared in journals such as the North Carolina Law Review, Florida Law Review, Georgetown Immigration Law Journal, Clinical Law Review, and Nevada Law Journal.
-The United States Supreme Court cited Professor Koh’s immigration scholarship in its majority opinion (written by Justice Ruth Bader Ginsburg) in Mellouli v.
+Her scholarship focuses on the immigration consequences of crime; the legal frameworks governing deportation, particularly streamlined procedures that take place outside the immigration courts; and on teaching methodologies throughout the law school curriculum.
+Her articles have appeared in journals such as the Washington University Law Review, Southern California Law Review, Stanford Law Review Online, North Carolina Law Review, Florida Law Review, Georgetown Immigration Law Journal, and Clinical Law Review.
+Professor Koh’s scholarship has been cited by United States Supreme Court in its majority opinion (written by Justice Ruth Bader Ginsburg) in Mellouli v.
 Lynch, 135 S. Ct.
-1980 (2015), a case involving the intersection of immigration and criminal law.
+1980 (2015), and by the Ninth Circuit Court of Appeals.

 Professor Koh joined Western State in 2010 from Stanford Law School, where she was a Clinical Lecturer and Cooley Godward Kronish Fellow.
 At Stanford, she supervised students enrolled in the Immigrants' Rights Clinic on cases ranging from the representation of individual noncitizens in immigration matters to policy work, community-based advocacy and litigation on behalf of immigrants.

 Before entering law teaching, she was an associate with the law firm Wilmer Cutler Pickering Hale and Dorr LLP, where she represented corporate and individual clients in litigation, government investigations, and international arbitration.
-She was also Director of the Community Liaison Project for Sanctuary for Families' Center for Battered Women's Legal Services in New York City, where she spearheaded a multidisciplinary project aimed at promoting the rights of immigrant survivors of domestic violence through individual representation, collaboration with community-based organizations, and policy advocacy.
+She was also Director of the Community Liaison Project for Sanctuary for Families' Center for Battered Women's Legal Services in New York City.

 J.D., Western State University, College of Law